Foreign Trust Structures

 - Domestic regulations on transfer of funds and reporting requirements

 Making sure the trust operates well within the jurisdiction of the foreign entity as well as under U.S. laws is a process steeped in regulatory complexity.
-At Hart & David, our attorneys can help you structure your foreign trust in a way that is consistent with U.S. laws and regulations.
+At Hart David Carson, our attorneys can help you structure your foreign trust in a way that is consistent with U.S. laws and regulations.
 In addition, we can assist with tax planning, annual reporting, and other issues central to using a foreign trust structure.
-For a free consultation, contact the international asset protection attorneys at Hart & David today.
+For a free consultation, contact the international asset protection attorneys at Hart David Carson today.